OpenDocCN/dsai-notes-pt2-zh/docs/ucb-stat187-dl/【AI 】伯克利深度学习Deep Learning UC Berkeley STAT-李沐 & Alex - P9：9. L2_4 Basic Probability Jupyter - Python小能 - BV1CB4y1U7P6.md

-# 【AI 】伯克利深度学习Deep Learning UC Berkeley STAT-李沐 & Alex - P9：9.
+# P9：9.
 L2_4 Basic Probability Jupyter - Python小能 - BV1CB4y1U7P6

  OK。 So we can just， you know， do our usual thing， import MXNet。